Before You Go Extinct: Reception

 The series was nominated for the 8th Saito Takao Award in 2025.

 The series, alongside Sahashi-kun no Ayakashi Biyori, Superstar o Utatte, and Leteitenite, was ranked seventeenth in the 2025 edition of Takarajimasha's Kono Manga ga Sugoi! guidebook of the best manga for male readers.

+The series was included in the American Library Association's 2025 Best Graphic Novels for Adults.